Owmacohe/LastBreathOfANewEmpire/README.md

 # Last Breath Of A New Empire
-*First game prototype for my CART 315 class*
+*First game prototype and further iteration for my CART 315 class.
+Please see below for the appropriate playtester questions (round 2).*

 ## Game features